nguyensjsu/sp22-202-team-8/journals/Di Chen_Project_Journal.md

 # Di Chen's Project Journal
+XP Core Value: Simplicity
 ## Week 1 Scrum Report (Apr 11th ~ Apr 15th)
 1. What tasks did I work on / complete?
-- Complete the class design for major game actor classes
+- Completed the class design for major game actor classes
-- Design and implement the basic game logic
+- Designed and implemented the basic game logic
-- Merge Game world into `Screen` frame
+- Merged Game world into `Screen` frame
-- Add support for 2 players
+- Added support for 2 players
 2. What am I planning to work on next?
 - Level control system
 - Add buff/ debuff logic
 3. What tasks are blocked waiting on another team member?
 - Need score system to support automatic level upgrade
+4. XP Core Value
+- After deciding what type of game we wanted to create, we broke down the project into several simple user stories and implemented them using the simplest methods.

 ## Week 2 Scrum Report
 1. What tasks did I work on / complete?
+- Designed and implemented the level system
+- Added new obstacle for new level
+- Fixed the logic problem of resetting the score
 2. What am I planning to work on next?

 3. What tasks are blocked waiting on another team member?

+4. XP Core Value

 ## Week 3 Scrum Report
 1. What tasks did I work on / complete?